-- Ensure that Safeguarding/Prevent and Equality, Diversity and Inclusion are at the heart of everything we do, and employers are fully aware of both their and our safeguarding responsibilities. - Incorporate an ethos of British Values at UKTD and support staff, learners, and employers to recognise how this can be achieved in everyday life. - Ensure that most of learners complete on or before their completion date and progress where possible to higher level qualifications. - Ensure that our information and data forecasts identify gaps where learners may experience obstacles in terms of their ambitions, progress, and achievement - Raise the quality of training delivered by UKTD staff and employers, to ensure that learners receive consistently high-quality provision that exceeds programme requirements - Challenge staff and learners to reach their full potential and be ambitious for higher levels of achievement and the attainment of other life goals - Build long-term relationships with employers and meet their needs to upskill their staff and grow their businesses, whilst transforming the lives of young people - Achieve and maintain a minimum 'Good' Ofsted grade through high quality provision and full awareness of our strengths and areas for improvement; acting fast to eradicate and correct any compromise in performance or strategy. - Continue to be a Matrix accredited provider and ensure that the information, advice, and guidance (IAG) that we provide to our learners, employers and staff supports and achieves our vision and key performance targets - Achieve Investors in People Gold Standard accreditation through challenging and supporting staff to excel in all they do and to recognise where training, support and development is required - Remain the leading provider of hairdressing apprenticeships for salons throughout the UK. - Maximise flexible learning opportunities using technology as well as face-to-face delivery.
+- Ensure that Safeguarding/Prevent and Equality, Diversity, and Inclusion are at the heart of everything we do, and that employers are fully aware of both their and our safeguarding responsibilities. - Incorporate an ethos of British Values at UKTD and support staff, learners, and employers to recognise how this can be achieved in everyday life. - Ensure that a minimum of 85% of learners complete on or before their completion date and progress to higher-level qualifications. - Ensure that our information and data forecasts identify gaps where learners may experience obstacles in terms of their ambitions, progress, and achievement. - Raise the quality of the training delivered by UKTD staff and employers to ensure that learners receive consistently high-quality provision that exceeds programme requirements. - Challenge staff and learners to reach their full potential and be ambitious for higher levels of achievement and the attainment of other life goals. - Build long-term relationships with employers and meet their needs to upskill their staff and grow their businesses, whilst transforming the lives of young people. - Achieve and maintain a minimum 'Good' Ofsted grade through high-quality provision and full awareness of our strengths and areas for improvement; acting fast to eradicate and correct any compromise in performance or strategy. - Continue to be a Matrix accredited provider and ensure that the information, advice and guidance (IAG) that we provide to our learners, employers and staff supports and achieves our vision and key performance targets. - Achieve Investors in People Gold Standard accreditation through challenging and supporting staff to excel in all they do and to recognise where training, support and development are required. - Become the leading provider of hairdressing apprenticeships for salons throughout the UK by July 2023.